 My favorite moment of the interview was Saunders’ thoughts on the intimacy between reader and writer: whenever the writer condescends, respect is lost, and so writing should strive to intimate mutual respect.
 Consider, what does your reader really need to know?
 Cut everything else.
 (For more thoughts from Saunders on craft, check out his great interview with Gulf Coast Magazine.)

 The novel has received high praise from all quarters, so what’s next for Saunders?
 He admitted to writing verse from time to time, and closed his reading with a recent piece.
-He graciously granted Inprint permission to include it below.

 A fragile egomaniac